gtuck/web3400-Course-Docs/projects/02/description.md

     Here, we've added the processing for `user_bio`.
 We sanitize the input and include it in the database insertion query.

-By following these steps, you can successfully update the `register.php` page to include the `user_bio` field, allowing users to provide additional information during registration.
+Following these steps, you can successfully update the `register.php` page to include the `user_bio` field, allowing users to provide additional information during registration.

 ## Conclusion
 With the creation of the profile and profile update pages, users can now manage their profile details easily.
 By adding the `user_bio` field to the `users` table, we've expanded the functionality of our user management system, providing users with a more personalized experience.
 You have successfully implemented user profile management functionality in your web application.

 ## Stage, Commit and Push the Final Changes
-- **Objective**: Commit and push your completed project 02 changes

- to your repository.
+- **Objective**: Commit and push your completed project 02 changes to your repository.
 - **Steps**:
   1. Stage the changes: `git add *`.
   2. Commit the changes: `git commit -m "Added profile and profile update pages"`.